Professor of Electrical and Computer Engineering

 Post-CMOS materials and devices to enable non von Neumann hardware, architecture and algorithms.

 Current projects include:

-1. Neuromorphic / Synaptic computing using memristive devices with diffusion dynamics to implement neuroscience principles;
+2. Neuromorphic computing using nonlinear dynamical memristive devices as synapses, neurons and dendrites to implement neuroscience principles;

-3. High performance Non-volatile memories using emerging materials and devices.
+4. High performance Non-volatile memory arrays using emerging materials and devices as memories and selectors;